yohananouaknine/oissyntheticdata/README.md

 If you use `oissyntheticdata`, please cite this software (see `CITATION.cff`;
-archived on Zenodo, concept DOI [10.5281/zenodo.20632932](https://doi.org/10.5281/zenodo.20632932) — always resolves to the latest version) and the methodological lineage above (Reiter 2005; Nowok, Raab & Dibben 2016).
-The method was first applied in Ouaknine, Elisha & Hasisi (2026), *The Effect of Mass Prisoner Release on Terrorist Recidivism: A Propensity Score Analysis of the Shalit Deal* (in press).
+archived on Zenodo, concept DOI [10.5281/zenodo.20632932](https://doi.org/10.5281/zenodo.20632932) — always resolves to the latest version)